psychemedia/sin-eater-resources/src/_ross.md

 She shook her head in silence.

-"Tell me," rejoined he; you cannot have learned to love any one else?
+"Tell me," rejoined he; "you cannot have learned to love any one else?
 I have never seen you show encouragement to or preference to any visitor who comes here."

 Bewildered with fear lest her secret should be discovered, she again stood silent.
 He took her hand.
 She did not withdraw it, but averted her head.
 "Oh, no, Mr. Rudhall; pity me, but forgive me — it can never be!"